Abdulzy/DistributedChatApp/Readme.md

 ## Distributed Mutual Exclusion:

 All sharing resources should be protected by Mutual Exclusion to prevent race conditions.
 At the database level, there are existing locking mechanisms to handle this problem.
-We use SQLite as a database engine, so every time we refresh the chat page to show the latest message, an exclusive row clock will keep the data from being changed by multiple connections at the same time.
+I use SQLite as a database engine, so every time I refresh the chat page to show the latest message, an exclusive row clock will keep the data from being changed by multiple connections at the same time.
 This is also true when inserting/updating rows in the database.
-Since we don’t have complex queries but only simple insert and update, we are good with the existing mutual exclusion provided by SQLite.
+Since I don’t have complex queries but only simple insert and update, I am good with the existing mutual exclusion provided by SQLite.

 ## Replicated data management: